adam-hamdan1/EmailChromeExtension/README.md

 ## Roadmap

 - **Sorting Criteria:** Soon to come sorting subject, key words, date, ect.
-- **Automation:** When a rule is made inbox get sorted as soon as an email that meets that criteria
+- **Automation:** When an email that meets that criteria of a created rule it automatlically gets sorted.